Trustbyrecon/Hookahplus/MANYCHAT_NEXT_STEPS.md

 ## 🔔 Step 4: Set Up Instagram Triggers

+**Note:** The External Request actions are already configured in Step 2.
+This step is for reference on trigger settings.

 ### A. Comment Trigger (Keywords in Comments)

 **Go to:** Automation → Instagram → Comments